 In many ways, online speech therapy is just like in-person therapy.
-However during online speech therapy, a child and speech therapist communicate through face-to-face video chat on the computer for live, interactive sessions.
+However, during online speech therapy, a child and speech therapist communicate through face-to-face video chat on the computer for live, interactive sessions.

-While online speech therapy is effective, convenient, and often times more affordable, many caregivers wonder whether their child will be able to stay engaged during their virtual sessions.
+While online speech therapy is effective, convenient, and oftentimes more affordable, many caregivers wonder whether their child will be able to stay engaged during their virtual sessions.

-All pediatric speech therapists do their very best to implement therapy through tasks and activities that are child led.
-That means, following a child's interests to keep them engaged and motivated.
+All pediatric speech therapists do their very best to implement therapy through tasks and activities that are child-led.
+That means following a child's interests to keep them engaged and motivated.
 If a child is not attending to any tasks, or is unwilling to sit for the session, a certain amount of structure and direction will be provided.

-It is very normal for children to push back when they sense that more structure is expected.
+It's normal for children to push back when they sense that more structure is expected.
 This adjustment stage happens regardless of where a child is receiving speech therapy.
 It can take a few sessions to establish a great relationship between a child and their speech therapist, which is normal and expected, and ultimately helps them become more engaged and willing to learn.

-Just think about the first few sessions as a “warm up.”
+Just think about the first few sessions as a “warmup.”
 The child is learning how to interact with the therapist, and the therapist is working to better understand the child's preferences and learning style so they can tailor their treatment accordingly.
 Don’t worry if the first few sessions feel a little rocky.
 Hang in there and trust the speech therapist!

-Find a Balance of Parent and Therapist Involvement
+Find a balance of parent and therapist involvement

 When parents attend sessions, they often worry about making sure their child sits and attends perfectly to the speech therapist.
 Sometimes this means that parents or caregivers constantly correct a child, or give them lots of directions to follow.